martbetz/martbetz.github.io/_posts/2023-11-06-so-long-ello.md

 So that's most definately that, then, or so it apparently seems; [attempt to connect with Ello](https://www.ello.co), and be served a delightful mid digit.¹

 For many, it's [a lesson hard learned](https://danthornton.net/2023/06/is-it-goodbye-to-ello-another-niche-network-gone/#comment-34580).
 I planned to host all of my shots there, along with a few other things (having not used it for ages, it sort of made practical sense).
-Speaking with blessings of hindsight, I was saved by my bone-idle butt; had I been otherwise inclined..
+Speaking with blessings of hindsight, I was saved by my bone-idle butt; had I been otherwise inclined...

 Ah, well...